DEVINE WINS TOM WATSON BROWN BOOK AWARD

-Publishers are asked to send nominated books (only those published in 2012 will be considered) directly to the four jurors no later than January 31, 2013.
-The winner will be announced by August 1, 2013.
-The award will be presented at the SCWH banquet at the Southern Historical Association meeting, where the winner will deliver a formal address that will be published in a subsequent issue of the Journal of the Civil War Era.
+The winner will be announced by August 1, 2015.
+The prize will be presented at the SCWH banquet at the Southern Historical Association meeting, where the winner will deliver a formal address that will be published in a subsequent issue of the Journal of the Civil War Era.

 Nominated books with cover letters should be sent to: